NicHub/arkanoid-esp32-websocket/README.md

     env_default = m5stack-core-esp32

 - The Arkanoid game will be served by the ESP32.
-So you need to upload the files by running the command below ina terminal so that the ESP32 can serve them to the browser:
+So you need to upload the files by running the command below in a terminal so that the ESP32 can serve them to the browser:

 <pre><code>platformio run --target uploadfs</code></pre>